davidindub/quiz-master/README.md

 ### Features Left to Implement

-- The project could be built out to include
+- The project could be built out to include a choice of sources for the Quiz Questions.
+I came across several interesting Quiz APIs and designed the Quiz objects to be reusable.

 ## Technologies Used